multimediaeval/multimediaeval.github.io/_editions/2022/tasks/urbanair.md

 # static info
 layout: task
 year: 2022
-hide: false  <!-- # change this to false once you finish editing-->
+hide: false

 # required info
-title: <!-- # add your title here-->
+title: "Urban Air: Urban Life and Air Pollution"
-subtitle: <!-- # leave this blanck-->
+subtitle:
-blurb: The task requires participants to tackle two subtasks: "multimodal/crossmodal air pollution prediction" and "periodic traffic-pollution patterns discovery".
+blurb: "The task requires participants to tackle two subtasks: "multimodal/crossmodal air pollution prediction" and "periodic traffic-pollution patterns discovery".
 The first requires participants to predict Air Quality Index (AQI) in the short- and mid-term future using multimodal/cross-modal data.
 Remarkably, the participants must predict AQI using (1) only station data, and (2) station and CCTV data.
-The second requires participants to discover periodic traffic-pollution patterns that can bring citizens' awareness of traffic-pollution mutual impacts using the given datasets.
+The second requires participants to discover periodic traffic-pollution patterns that can bring citizens' awareness of traffic-pollution mutual impacts using the given datasets."

 ---